Components of the CARE System

-How the CARE Network works
+How the CARE network works

 Once a student had been identified as needing support, the CARE team can best respond with an inclusive, suitable response often engaging the individual(s) most closely connected with the student in need.
-Connecting with students in distress can take on many forms (emails, phone calls, check ins from a resident assistant, communication with instructors, etc.) The appropriateness of each contact method is addressed by the CARE team and is determined on a case-by-case basis.
+Connecting with students in distress can take on many forms (emails, phone calls, check-ins from a resident assistant, communication with instructors, etc.).
+The appropriateness of each contact method is addressed by the CARE team and is determined on a case-by-case basis.

 When only one individual has submitted a CARE report about a student in need, opportunities for gathering additional information are not lost.
 Student names and CARE report information are brought to a small, confidential group of campus officials, known as the CARE team, once per week.
 This team determines if other offices have information about the identified student that may help understand the student's needs and level of concern.